Lessons from Formally Verified Deployed Software Systems (Extended version): Discussion and lessons learned

 In spite of the potential of today's verification technology and its successes as documented here, formal verification is still not mainstream.
 The key obstacle is the high entry level: each project needs one or more verification experts.
 Companies may feel that it will be easier to find many testers than a few verification-savvy developers.

-Another concerns is the rate of change of modern software systems.
-Outside of highly-regulated safety-critical areas (space, transportation, energy plans), it is now common to practice ``continuous development'', producing new versions once or more daily.
+Another concern is the rate of change of modern software systems.
+It is now common to practice ``continuous development'', producing new versions once or more daily.
 In principle every such version requires re-verification.
-The good news, reported by several projects, (seL4, Cocon, Amazon s2n, iFACTS, Dutch tunnel) is that re-verification costs much less than the original verification. seL4 reports that verifying a new and large feature (a new data structure for API calls) would cost less than 10\% of the initial effort.
-The re-verification of small changes in the iFACTS project was completed in seconds, while its initial verification run took three hours.
+The good news, reported by several projects (seL4, Cocon, Amazon s2n, iFACTS, Dutch tunnel) is that re-verification costs much less than the original verification. seL4 reports that verifying a new and large feature (a new data structure for API calls) cost less than 10\% of the initial effort.
+The re-verification of small changes in iFACTS was completed in seconds, while its initial verification run took three hours.

-An alternative to re-verification is the reuse of verified elements.
-The analysis of verified systems encountered a number of cases of successful reuse, for example in the context of mCertiKos (\ref{mcertikoslessons}) and operating system projects (Hyper-V, PikeOS).
-Another interesting case is the reuse in VeriCert of part of the verified CompCert compiler: VeriCert's compilation of C programs to three-address code was adapted from CompCert's compilation from C programs to Verilog hardware designs and as a result did not need to be re-verified.
+An alternative to re-verification is reuse of verified elements.
+Reviewing the projects revealed a number of cases of successful reuse, for example in OS projects (mCertiKos \ref{mcertikoslessons}, Hyper-V, PikeOS).
+Particularly interesting is the reuse by VeriCert of part of the verified CompCert compiler: VeriCert's compilation from C to three-address code was adapted from CompCert's compilation from C to Verilog hardware designs, and did not need to be re-verified.
 Verification reuse is not, however, as widespread as it could be.
 It is unclear why Microsoft retired the successful and reusable VCC project tools, initially developed for the verification of Hyper-V and PikeOS.

 More generally, projects using continuous development may require continuous verification.
 Proof-based verification favors this goal: it is possible to develop proofs and code together and keep them in sync.
 Tools are needed to support such incremental verification processes.